 By analyzing these metrics, an SEO manager can know what is working well and what should be a focus area for improvement.

 SEO managers create regular reports detailing the overall results of their SEO efforts.
-These reports can include increases in traffic, changes in keyword rankings, as well as changes to conversions.
+These reports can include increases in traffic, changes in keyword rankings, and changes to conversions.

-After creating a report, the manager shares them with clients and other stakeholders on a recurring basis.
-The timing varies by engagement, but typically this is on a monthly or bi-weekly basis.
+After creating a report, the manager regularly shares it with clients and other stakeholders.
+The timing varies by engagement, but typically, this is monthly or bi-weekly.

-Below are the steps needed to become an SEO manager without prior SEO experience.
+Below are the steps needed to become an SEO manager without experience.